PRODUCT DESIGN

 Overall, Oasis was the most desirable and viable concept in line with our brief and user feedback so we iterated and did further testing on this.

-Key Insights: The preferred sound qualities were calming, atmospheric and musical.
+Conclusion: The preferred sound qualities were calming, atmospheric and musical.

 Oasis has speakers which play transformed traffic noise for the user.
 A sound clip recorded in Victoria park was manipulated using effects like reverb, compression & EQs, to create a soothing ambient sound.